CHN-beta/ovito/doc/manual/usage/modification_pipeline.rst

 Transient pipeline states and particle selection
 ------------------------------------------------

-Some modifier functions in OVITO, for example the :ref:`Delete selected <particles.modifiers.delete_selected_particles>` modifier, act only on the currently selected subset of particles or bonds.
+Some modifier functions in OVITO, for example the :ref:`particles.modifiers.delete_selected_particles` modifier, act only on the currently selected subset of particles or bonds.
 What elements are currently selected, is determined by the value of their
 ``Selection`` property as explained in the :ref:`previous section <usage.particle_properties>`.
 The program provides several modifiers for selecting particles based on different criteria.